Larry Shinoda: Freelance

 After leaving Ford, Shinoda and Knudsen co-founded Rectrans in November 1970, which built recreational vehicles in Brighton, Michigan.
 Rectrans was working with fiberglass composites and monocoque chassis, techniques used by Shinoda to design the Rectrans Discoverer, one of three planned models (Discover, 25'; Discoverer 27'; unnamed, 22').
 The Discoverer was based on the contemporaneous Dodge B-series chassis and sold for three model years (1971–73).
 White Motor Company acquired Rectrans in 1971 as a condition of naming Knudsen as its chairman; Shinoda followed him again and was named White's design vice president.

 While working for Rectrans, Shinoda designed the "American Dragster" slingshot streamliner dragster.
 This car had a fully enclosed wedge-shaped body, with only the front wheels, fitted with lakester-style wheel discs (Moon discs), exposed.
 Little is known about the project; it is likely interest was sparked by Shinoda's pre- and post-WW2 experience racing roadsters in the Los Angeles area.

 Shinoda later opened an independent design firm and did work for GM, Ford, and aftermarket companies.
-In 1985, he was competing with an American Motors Corporation (AMC) internal team, and two fellow contractors (Giorgetto Giugiaro and Alain Clénet) to style a vehicle under development, then known as XJC; that vehicle later was released in 1992 as the Jeep Grand Cherokee (ZJ) after Chrysler purchased AMC and its designs in 1987.
-The contract included styling four different versions of the XJC (a 4-door, 2-door, and two pickup trucks).
+In 1985, he was competing with an American Motors Corporation (AMC) internal team, and two fellow contractors (Giorgetto Giugiaro and Alain Clénet) to style a vehicle under development, then known as the XJC.

+The automaker was exploring a follow-up to the very popular compact Cherokee (XJ) models.
+That vehicle later was released in 1992 as the Jeep Grand Cherokee (ZJ) after Chrysler purchased AMC and its designs in 1987.
+Shinoda's contract included styling four different versions of the XJC (a 4-door, 2-door, and two pickup trucks).
 According to Shinoda, AMC product design executives entered his rented design studio without him and said his "design was 'terrible, brutal; they ordered him to destroy the clay model and return AMC's wheels and tires.
-However, the next day, AMC sent a crew of workers to the design studio to confiscate his drawings and wood templates, and Shinoda was later told privately that AMC was proceeding with his design.
+However, the next day, AMC sent a crew to the design studio to confiscate his drawings and wood templates, and Shinoda was later told privately that AMC would proceed with his design.
 Under the terms of the contract, Shinoda was to be paid $354,000, but AMC only paid $135,000.
-He was placed under a non-disclosure agreement and not allowed to speak publicly about the contract for five years; Shinoda did not protest the theft of his design until 1992, when the Grand Cherokee made its debut at Cobo Hall.
+He was placed under a non-disclosure agreement and prohibited from speaking publicly about the contract for five years.
+Shinoda did not protest the theft of his design until 1992, when the Grand Cherokee made its debut at Cobo Hall.
 Shortly before he died in 1997, Chrysler, the successor of AMC, settled with Shinoda for more than $200,000.

 Shinoda developed kidney problems starting in 1996, yet continued to be an active designer.
-Before a transplant surgery could take place, he died of heart failure on November 13, 1997 at his home in Bloomfield Hills, Michigan, aged 67.
-His daughter, Karen, formed Team Shinoda (now Shinoda Performance Vehicles), a tuner and performance parts company.
+Before a transplant surgery could take place, he died of heart failure on 13 November 1997 at his home in Bloomfield Hills, Michigan, aged 67.
+His daughter, Karen, formed Team Shinoda, a tuner and performance parts company.